sg0703/08_Gates-Portfolio-New/README.md

 4. Utilized jQuery to dynamically display content
 5. Used Google Docs to generate a PDF resume
 6. Used GitHub to track changes to repository
+7. Selected three projects which showcase current skill level

 ## Link to deployed project

-See the deployed project by following this link: https://sg0703.github.io/06_Weather-App/ See the code repository here: https://github.com/sg0703/06_Weather-App
+See the deployed project by following this link: https://sg0703.github.io/08_Gates-Portfolio-New/ See the code repository here: https://github.com/sg0703/08_Gates-Portfolio-New

 ## Screenshots